how to become an SEO Specialist (2023 Guide)

 SEO Specialist job responsibilities vary based on whether someone is working for a digital marketing agency, in the digital marketing department of a company, or freelance for a client, but the job description for the vast majority of SEO Specialist postings will include all or most of the following:

-Perform ongoing keyword research, discovery and optimization for new SEO keywords to use throughout the company website and marketing materials
+- Perform ongoing keyword research, discovery and optimization for new relevant keywords to use throughout the company website and marketing materials

 Where Do SEO Specialists Come From?